meza main logo 768x795

 Root Canal Therapy

-The name, root canal, may be intimidating but this is a very common procedure that Dr. Meza has great experience in.
+The name, root canal, may be intimidating, but this is a very common procedure that Dr. Meza has great experience in.
 The pulp (nerve) of a tooth can become infected either due to trauma or decay.
 The pulp is a system of blood vessels in the center of the tooth “canal” which connects the tooth to other blood vessels in the jaw.

 With persistent infection or inflammation, the pulp of the tooth may need to be cleaned out and the tooth sealed.
-An antibiotic may be prescribed and a local anesthetic will be applied to alleviate any discomfort to allow us to treat the tooth and get you on your way to a pain-free healthy smile.
+An antibiotic may be prescribed, and a local anesthetic will be applied to alleviate any discomfort to allow us to treat the tooth and get you on your way to a pain-free, healthy smile.

-Extractions
+Tooth Extractions

 Oral Cancer Screening